Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Split tree characterizations of restricted graph classes

 {\textbf{\em An intersection model.}} Given a family $S$ of sets, one can define the intersection graph $\mathcal{I}(S)$ as the graph whose vertices are the elements of $S$ and there is an edge between two elements if and only if they intersect.
 Many restricted graph families are defined or characterized as the intersection graphs (e.g. chordal graphs, interval graphs\dots~see \cite{MM99}).
 Graph families supporting an intersection model can be characterized without even specifying the model~\cite{MM99}.
-This result applies to DH graphs, and no model was known (see \cite{Spi03}, page 309).
+This result applies to DH graphs, but no model has been yet given (see \cite{Spi03}, page 309).
 Based on clique-star trees, an intersection model can be easily derived.
 Note that it can be equivalently stated by considering only reduced clique-star trees, or even only ternary ones.
 We call \emph{accessibility set} of a leaf $l$ in a graph-labelled tree the set of pairs $\{l,l'\}$ with $l'$ a $l$-accessible leaf, or, equivalently, the set of paths in the tree joining $l$ to a $l$-accessible leaf $l'$.
+Notice that an accessibility set could also be defined as the set of paths in the clique-star tree from a given leaf to its accessible leaves.

 \begin{theorem}[Intersection model] A graph is distance hereditary if and only if it is the intersection graph of a family of accessibility sets of leaves in a set of clique-star trees. \end{theorem}

 \begin{proof} Follows directly from the representation of DH graphs as accessibility graphs of clique-star trees. \end{proof}